bfarago/bjtcputoolchain/README.md

   or type file.asm |asmb.exe

-  writes a binary file:  a.out and a.lst
+  writes a binary files:  a.out and a.lst a.coe a.v

-  See test.bat in sample director.
+  help: asmb -h

+  See test.bat in sample directory.
+Run tests with "test" command, or "test clean" will remove the output files, whenever you run it.

 SIMULATOR
 --------